polytope-labs/ismp/handlers/requests_and_responses.md

     )?;

     let router = host.ismp_router();
-    // If a receipt exists for any request then it's a duplicate and it is not dispatched let result = msg
+    // If a receipt exists for any request or it has timed out it is not dispatched msg
         .requests
         .into_iter()
         .filter(|req| host.request_receipt(req).is_none() || req.timed_out(host.timestamp()))